oracle/coherence-operator/docs/samples/README.md

 1. Make sure COHERENCE_HOME environment variable is set to point to your `coherence` directory under your install location.
    I.e. the directory containing the bin, lib, doc directories.
 This is only required for the Maven install-file commands.

-1. Use the following file to install Coherence and Coherence into your local repository:
+1. Use the following file to install Coherence into your local repository:

    ```bash
    $ mvn install:install-file -Dfile=$COHERENCE_HOME/lib/coherence.jar   \